 Adventures in Yellowstone

-Gripping first-person accounts of the early years of America’s most cherished national park.
-After its establishment in 1872, Yellowstone National Park was sufficiently famous that a surprising number of people risked bear maulings, Indian attacks, and geyser burns just to glimpse its wonders.
+Adventures In Yellowstone tells gripping first-person accounts of the early years of America’s most cherished national park.
+After its establishment in 1872, Yellowstone National Park was sufficiently famous and a surprising number of people risked bear maulings, Indian attacks, and geyser burns just to glimpse its wonders.
 Many of those who survived wrote about their adventures.
-The best of those stories are collected here, in Adventures in Yellowstone.
-From Osborne Russell’s colorful early accounts of the daily lives of mountain men in the 1840s to a story by Eleanor Corthell, who in 1903 took her seven children on a two-month, 1,200-mile tour of the park by wagon, each story opens a new window on a long-overlooked aspect of our nation’s history.
+The best of those Yellowstone stories are collected here, in Adventures in Yellowstone.
+From Osborne Russell’s colorful early accounts of the daily lives of mountain men in the 1840s, to Eleanor Corthell, who in 1903 took her seven children on a two-month, 1,200-mile tour of the park by wagon, each story opens a new window on a long-overlooked aspect of our nation’s history.
+Read Women in Wonderland for more exciting Yellowstone stories.
+Shop all History books for more captivating books.
+All proceeds benefit Yellowstone National Park.